CephalofairGames/merc-packs-faq/index.md

 <details>
 <summary><b>Eclipse Spoilers</b></summary>
 <br>
+<p><b>What's the timing on removing a tear when I go through it?</b> A tear is removed immediately when you enter its hex.
+You do not lose Invisible until the end of your move (or teleport) ability.</p>

 <p><b>Can I place a Tear under my figure?</b> Yes, if it's allowed by the ability.
 You will not, however, lose Invisible, unless you exit that hex and re-enter it - you need to enter a hex with a Tear to do so.</p>

 <p><b>Can I use a Tear that's occupied by an enemy?</b> Yes, but you cannot end your movement in an occupied hex.
 Remember - you don't lose Invisible until the end of your Move ability.</p>

 <p><b>How does Teleport interact with Tears?</b> You don't move through any intervening hexes with a Teleport.
 If you want to use a Tear while teleporting, you must end the Teleport in the Tear to lose Invisbile.</p>

+<p><b>How does Teleport interact with Tears?</b> You don't move through any intervening hexes with a Teleport.
+If you want to use a Tear while teleporting, you must end the Teleport in the Tear to lose Invisbile.</p>

+<p><b>Prepare for the Kill (3, top)</b> (1) The 'whenever' clause just lets this card persist until it triggers.
+It is discarded when it triggers.
+(2) The tear is removed immediately when you enter its hex, so this will interrupt your movement to gain Strengthen and damage the adjacent enemies.
+You may continue the move afterwards.</p>

 </details>
 <br>